The Art and Sound of Suspiria (1977)

 The following day, Suzy is admitted to her new school, but has a difficult time settling in.
 She hears noises, and often feels ill.
 As more mysterious deaths and horrific situations occur, Suzy uncovers a terrifying secret history within the European dance school, but will such revelations of a sinister coven result at the cost of her life?

-After eight years since I last seen Argento’s occult opus, I decided to give it another watch especially since its 40th anniversary has passed and here are my summations:
+After eight years since I last watched Argento’s occult opus, I decided to give it another viewing, especially since the film made its 40th anniversary mark.
+So, here are my summations:

 I found the death scenes to be minimal at best, but when it happens, there’s that buildup of tension prior to the kill.
 This could be attributed to the film’s score which I shall elaborate further.
 As for the dialog, well it comes off a bit generic but at times but hey, that’s the Seventies!
 Its possibly due to the English dubbing along with unsynchronized audio-especially when you have a handful of supporting cast members from different countries and of course, different languages.